-In 2005, The Nature Conservancy was the recipient of a remarkable bequest from the estate of Miss Sally Reahard.
-Miss Sally passed away at the age of 94 in 2004.
+In 2004, The Nature Conservancy was the recipient of a remarkable bequest from the estate of Miss Sally Reahard.
 Through her estate, Miss Sally left $170 million to dozens of charities, mostly in Indiana.
 The Nature Conservancy in Indiana received $43 million to be used primarily for land acquisition.
 We looked at this transformational bequest not just as a gift to the Conservancy, but as a gift to all of Indiana that we would steward to help maximize its impact for Hoosiers.

 We set an enormous goal of using the funds to help leverage the protection of 55,000 acres of land in Indiana by 2016 – our Bicentennial gift to Indiana.
 In 2004, the Conservancy had been working in Indiana 45 years and had helped to protect 45,000 Hoosier acres.
 Our goal was to more than double that effort in the next 12 years to reach 100,000 acres by 2016.
 Miss Sally’s bequest would pay for roughly one-third of that goal.

 We're pleased to report we have achieved our ambitious goal!
-Here are just some of the natural areas in Indiana that got us to that 100K acre goal.
+Here are just some of the natural areas in Indiana that are part of our 100,000 protected acres.

 Kankakee Sands in Newton County

 Kankakee Sands, the largest native grassland in Indiana, is a paradise for birders and wildflower enthusiasts.
 The site hosts an amazing array of birds, wildflowers, plants and animals that fills the prairie with song and sights to behold.
 In 2016, we brought a small herd of bison to Newton County to help with our prairie restoration.
 Kankakee Sands is truly a tourist destination.